 All substances are neutral by nature.
 They can be charged artificially or by some natural phenomena like lightning.
-In the first article on electrostatics, We learned about electric charges and their production.
+In previous article, we learned about electric charges and their production.
 We became to know that the electric charges do not have the same distribution in differently shaped bodies.
 Because all substances don’t have the same length, surface and volume.
 In this article, I’m going to explore different types of electrostatic charge distributions and the equations related to those.

 Contents of this article:

 - Linear distribution of charge

 - Surface charge distribution